tamerfrombk/one-liner/README.md

 # one-liner

 `one-liner` is a command line utility that reads input from `stdin` and folds it into one line on `stdout`.
 The goal of this program is to be simple and have a significant performance improvement over other UNIX tools that can be used to accomplish this task.
-Presently, `one-liner` is roughly 3 times faster than `tr` at accomplishing the same task.
+Presently, `one-liner` is roughly 4 times faster than `tr` and 3 times faster than `awk` at accomplishing the same task.

 ### Running